gbif/hp-canadensys/resources/documents.md

 ## Imaging labels

 Photographing specimen labels is often used as a first step towards text digitization, which is still necessary as text on an image cannot be searched or analyzed.
 Text can be extracted automatically from the image with [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition), but this will require human proofreading and structuring of the information, and it can sometimes be more time-consuming than keystroking.
-The main use of a label image is that it serves as a verbatim backup: publishing it in combination with the text information allows users to verify the information and report errors without having access to the physical specimen.
+Label images importantly serve as a verbatim backup, allowing users to verify the information and report errors without having access to the physical specimen.
 Nowadays, labels are usually imaged at the same time as the entire specimen, but further processing of the information contained on the label is not immediate.

 ## Imaging specimens

 Photographing specimens results in one or more images of the whole specimen.
-This process is generally more complex than imaging labels, as the image may be used for scientific research.
+This process is generally more complex than imaging labels, but the resulting image can be important for scientific research.
 Method (camera vs scanner), resolution, color, light-conditions, format and storage are all factors to be considered.
 As a result, this type of imaging can become time-consuming and, unless automated, should first be considered for the most scientifically valuable specimens, such as types, or for specific taxa, depending on the specificity of the collection (geographical or taxonomic focus).
 Methods used to image specimens also widely vary depending on the type of specimens.

 ## Tools

 * [SilverImage](http://www.silverbiology.com/products/silverimage/), a tool from [SilverBiology](http://www.silverbiology.com/) that helps to follow and analyze the imaging process
 * [Adobe Lightroom](https://www.adobe.com/ca/products/photoshop-lightroom.html) helps with the organization and enhancement of photo taken

-## Litterature and dcocuments
+## Literature and documentation

 * Hegghammer, T. OCR with Tesseract, Amazon Textract, and Google Document AI: a benchmarking experiment.
 J Comput Soc Sc 5, 861–882 (2022). https://doi.org/10.1007/s42001-021-00149-1
 * iDigBio documentation about [Specimen Image Capture](https://www.idigbio.org/wiki/index.php/Specimen_Image_Capture) and [Specimen Image Processing](https://www.idigbio.org/wiki/index.php/Specimen_Image_Processing)